>Does Car Finance Help Your Credit Score?

 Car finance can positively and negatively influence your credit score, typically at two stages – application and repayment.

-If you apply too many times in a short period and lenders carry out ‘hard’ checks on your credit file, this could damage your credit score unless they’re treated as one inquiry.
-It’s a good idea to ask whether a ‘soft search’ can be carried out at the application stage - this is a limited check that doesn’t affect your credit score and gives you an idea of whether the application will be accepted.
+If you apply too many times in a short period, lenders carry out ‘hard’ checks on your credit file.
+This could damage your credit score unless they’re treated as one inquiry.
+It’s a good idea to ask whether a ‘soft search’ can be carried out at the application stage - this is a limited check that doesn’t affect your credit score.
+It can give you an idea of whether the application will be accepted.

 If your application is successful, your credit score may still fall a little but this will only be temporary.
-As time goes on, and you make your repayments in full, you can considerably build up your credit score via car finance.
+As time goes on, and you make your repayments in full, you can considerably build up your credit score.

-If you miss any repayments, pay late, or pay less than you’re supposed to, it harms your credit score significantly because you haven’t kept to the terms and conditions of the finance contract.
+If you miss any repayments, pay late, or pay less than you’re supposed to, it harms your credit score significantly.
+This is because you haven’t kept to the terms and conditions of the finance contract.

-Car finance boosts your credit score if you make all your repayments on time and in full, so it’s important to be as sure as you can that the repayments are affordable for the whole finance term.
+Car finance boosts your credit score if you make all your repayments on time and in full.
+But this means it’s important to be 100% confident that you can ensure that the repayments are affordable for the whole finance term.
 Regular repayments show that you can manage your money and that you aren’t a credit risk to lenders.

 Car finance companies and other lenders will always focus on the risk of not being paid.
-Your credit score gives them a strong insight into whether this might happen, and your previous payment history is the biggest indicator.
+Your credit score gives them a strong insight into whether this might happen.
+Your previous payment history is the biggest indicator.